allegory

 allegory (countable and uncountable, plural allegories)

-1. (rhetoric) A narrative in which a character, place, or event is used to deliver a broader message about real-world issues and occurrences.
+1. A picture, story, or other form of communication in which one or more characters, events, or places are used to reveal a hidden, broader message about real-world issues and occurrences.

 Ah! the Roman emperor, who desired that his slavery might be alleviated by his fetters being made of gold, was a very rational person.
 I have always considered it an allegory, showing the necessity of marrying for money.

-4. (mathematics, category theory) A category that retains some of the structure of the category of binary relations between sets, representing a high-level generalisation of that category.
+3. (mathematics, category theory) A category that retains some of the structure of the category of binary relations between sets, representing a high-level generalization of that category.

 Derived terms